nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/01_headline_figures.md

 Patient address classification is based on experimental data linkage work.
 We welcome feedback, collaboration, and refinement of the methodology to see if it can be used in NHSBSA information systems in the future and how we can develop additional analyses.

-### Key Findings
+### Key findings

 The estimated number of care home patients aged 65 years and over who received prescribing increased each financial year, from 2020/21 to 2022/23.
 The number of prescription items and associated drug cost also increased.

 We estimated a monthly average __of 301,000 care home patients aged 65 years__ and over receiving prescriptions in 2022/23.
-They received an estimated 37 million prescription items at drug cost of £361 million during 2022/23.
+They received an estimated 37 million prescription items at a drug cost of £361 million during 2022/23.

 As might be expected, __care home patients aged 65 years and over received  a higher rate of prescribing__ than non-care home patients, including prescribing of drugs associated with a falls risk.
 Care home patients also received a different range of medicines to non-care home patients and were more likely to receive prescribing of Vitamin D and for pain relief.
 They received less prescribing of medicines associated with kidney injury compared with non-care home patients.